Marketing Hot Takes: What We’re Watching Closely

 Is TikTok Becoming More Influential Than Instagram for Leasing?

-Will Leasing Kiosks Make a Comeback - or Fade Out?
+Will Leasing Kiosks Make a Comeback?

 Are Reviews More Powerful Than Price Adjustments?

+Now that prospective residents are sorting Google and Yelp results by rating before checking prices, sentiment and consistency outweigh small rent deltas.
 A property with a better reputation often wins the first tour slot, which historically correlates with higher closing rates.
-Responding consistently and encouraging happy residents to share experiences is now a traffic strategy, not just a courtesy.
+Responding consistently and encouraging happy residents to share experiences is now a traffic strategy.

 Will Prospective Residents Expect AI-Generated Tours Next?